Taming Enterprise Complexity

 Staggered Releases

-Major releases are first rolled out to a select set of partners.
-This smaller group helps identify critical issues early, giving the team a buffer to address problems and push iterations.
+Major releases are first rolled out to a portion of users, which contains any critical issues and gives the team a buffer to fix problems.

-We applied this to the Waste Management service: smaller, newly partnered municipalities were the first to migrate to the upgraded backend and client versions, allowing for the monitoring of stability, performance, and UX before scaling up the rollout.
+We applied this approach to the Waste Management service: smaller, newly partnered municipalities were migrated first, allowing us to monitor stability, performance, and UX before scaling up the rollout.

 Notable Achievements